[Graham Stringer in the Chair]

 I feel a particular passion because I used to represent the people concerned.
 I have been into the GKN Driveline plant and others; I have seen men and women who are the salt of the earth, with 25, 30, 35 or 40 years’ service, following their mums and dads.
 I have been into their homes; they have GKN awards and certificates up on their walls.
 They are proud of who they are and what they do.
 This country is proud of GKN, and the last thing we want to see is for GKN, that great British engineering icon, to become history.

 It is a pleasure to serve under your chairmanship, Mr Stringer.
-I congratulate the hon.
-Member for West Bromwich West (Mr Bailey) on securing this vital debate.
+I congratulate my hon.
+Friend the Member for West Bromwich West (Mr Bailey) on securing this vital debate.
 As has already been said, GKN has a long and proud history dating back to 1759, when Guest established the ironworks in Dowlais, in Merthyr, south Wales.
 I suggest that there is no better pedigree than that.
 Today, the company has developed and expanded so that it operates in 30 countries and employs 6,000 people in the United Kingdom, many in well-paid jobs.

 Let us be clear about the nature and the intent of this takeover bid.
 Melrose is a hedge fund operator, despite what it might say, and an asset stripper, despite its protestations.
 As other hon.
 Members have said, that was clearly laid bare by the statement made by Airbus, which has been widely reported and quoted today.
 The response of the GKN chairman, Mike Turner is interesting.
 He said: